MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection.md

 >
 > Information about the features that are commercially available follows the Public Preview information.

 Network protection is a part of the attack surface reduction group of solutions in Microsoft Defender for Endpoint.
 Network protection enables layer 3 (network layer) blocking of URLs and IPs.
-This means network protection can block URLs being access from 3rd-party browsers, as well as standard network connections.
+This means network protection can block URLs being accessed from 3rd-party browsers, as well as standard network connections.

 By default, network protection guards your computers from known malicious URLs using the Smart Screen feed, which blocks malicious URLs in a manner similar to SmartScreen in Edge browser.
 The network protection functionality can be extended to: